In the households of Yixing, home of the celebrated purple clay teapots, ordinary potters are crafting something extraordinary.

 Smooth-bodied Teapot.
 Shui Ping Shape.
 By Yingchun Wang, one of the seven most distinguished Zisha master artists

-In contrast, decorative pots resemble real life objects.
-The artistry is to depict real world objects as complicated carved shapes with lines that suggest their essence without merely copying the shape.
-Decorative pots require techniques such as piling and carving to imitate shapes of things in life and nature, reflecting the awareness of artists of their relationship with the environment.
+In contrast, decorative pots resemble real-life objects.
+The artistry lies in depicting real-world objects as intricately carved shapes with lines that suggest their essence without merely copying their form.
+Decorative pots require techniques such as piling and carving to imitate the shapes of things in life and nature, reflecting the artists’ awareness of their relationship with the environment.

 jiang rong shou tao

 A classic decorative teapot of Longevity Peach (Shou Tao).
-Bottom Right corner displays the seal of artist Rong Jiang at the bottom of the teapot.
+Bottom Right: The seal of artist Rong Jiang is struck on the bottom of the teapot.
 Height: 7.5cm.
 Surface diameter: 7.5cm

 We say making decorative pots is like doing addition in math.
 We use piling and shaping techniques to add things onto the pot body.
 And for smooth-bodied pots, it’s just the opposite; we are doing subtraction – removing all the non-essentials. – Rong Jiang, one of the seven most distinguished Zisha master artists

 Unethical manufacturers complicate the purchase of authentic pottery.
 Sellers are known to mix in questionable chemicals to counterfeit clays.
 To authenticate pots from Zisha masters, one has to send a pot to experts or refer back to the masters themselves.
-Zisha masters can tell which pot they made because they placed a mark on the pot known only to themselves.
+Zisha masters can identify which pot they made because they placed a mark on the pot that is known only to them.

 The wait is as long as two years for pots commissioned by a master craftsman.
-Jingzhou Gu, one of the founders and Deputy Director of Research and Technology at the No. 1 Yixing Factory, now deceased, was the most accomplished master artist.
-In November 2015, Gu’s nine heads cherry blossom teaset, made in 1955, was auctioned for RMB ¥92 million (USD $28.75 million), at the 2015 Beijing Dong Zheng Autumn auction.
+Jingzhou Gu, one of the founders and Deputy Director of Research and Technology at the No. 1 Yixing Factory, who has since passed away, was the most accomplished master artist.
+In November 2015, Gu’s nine-heads cherry blossom teaset, made in 1955, was auctioned for RMB ¥92 million (approximately $28.75 million) at the 2015 Beijing Dong Zheng Autumn auction.

 art5050413912